 Winterim is a five day entrepreneurship immersion event that culminates in a pitch competition.
 Since Winterim will be virtual this year, the Bates Center views it as an opportunity to open up part of the programming to alumni, parents, students, faculty/staff, and the professional community.

-Over 40 professionals serve as speakers, mentors and judges for our 21 students during January 11-15.
-Here are the events we invite our alumni/parents and beyond to participate in and/or watch.
+Over 40 professionals served as speakers, mentors and judges for our 21 students during January 11-15.
+Here are the events we invited our alumni/parents and the greater community to participate in and/or watch.
 Three of these events were recorded and are available to watch on our YouTube channel.

 Tuesday, January 12 at 9:30 a.m.
 PST - “The Farmer’s Advocate”